|39 West Press is an independent book publisher of art, poetry, literary fiction, and creative non-fiction.|

 She is as good as new and ready to hit the road on what might be her final curtain call: one last gesta cross-country pilgrimageto both lands unseen and destinations revisited.
 The Lincoln (my reliable traveling companion), restored within the confines of a limited budget and (mostly) reborn to her original 1997 glory, embarked with me on what now has evolved into a fifty-thousand-plus mile journey of self-exploration and discovery, seeking not necessarily more fruitful pastures but rather trekking westwardand then eastwardon a noble quest of inspiration, an escapade of adventure, in search of an American Dream that once hearkened the spirits of forgotten voyagers who beckoned me from afar as Horace Greeley loudly whispered in my ear, "Go west, young man ...
 Go west."

-But Bauerlein's labeling of only Millennials as "The Dumbest Generation" expresses a short-sided world view and a misplaced condemnation of only a small percentage of the nearly 1.8 billion global adherents of the Facebook Fad, a peer-pressure driven social networking culture of assimilation that distracts users from the realities of the world (by repeatedly trending "news" stories that are actually works of fiction) and focuses their attentions on interpersonal social dramas, which devour thoughts with unnecessary obsessions that entirely revolve around knowing exactly what online "friends" are up to (and thinking about) each minute of the day.
+But Bauerlein's labeling of only Millennials as "The Dumbest Generation" expresses a short-sided world view and a misplaced condemnation of only a small percentage of the nearly two billion global adherents of the Facebook Fad, a peer-pressure driven social networking culture of assimilation that distracts users from the realities of the world (by repeatedly trending "news" stories that are actually works of fiction) and focuses their attentions on interpersonal social dramas, which devour thoughts with unnecessary obsessions that entirely revolve around knowing exactly what online "friends" are up to (and thinking about) each minute of the day.

-"The Dumbest Generation" should be defined more accurately to include all passive participants of The Information Age: the majority of Web users who access the Internet only to consume commercial media, which includes both news and entertainment, and/or engage in the creation and exchange of typical (and chiefly humdrum) user-generated content (selfiies, superficial status updates, unnuanced commentary, etc.) via social media, representing, therefore, a trans-generational phenomenonaptly referred to here as The Borg Generation (apologetically borrowed from the Star Trek antagonist comprised of a hive of assimilated drones)where citizens of all ages plug into a global collective of electronic voyeurism and narcissism that employs auto-paparazzo and self-adulationand whose major purpose, in essence, is to project to others an overly aggrandized and well-crafted façade, a bleached (yet revealing) narrative, of one's own ego-centric view of themself (their "likes," their individuality, their social standing and self-professed importance in the world, etc.)by way of (the previously mentioned) status updates, wall posts,
+"The Dumbest Generation" should be defined more accurately to include all passive participants of The Information Age: the majority of Web users who access the Internet only to consume commercial media, which includes both news and entertainment, and/or engage in the creation and exchange of typical (and chiefly humdrum) user-generated content (selfies, superficial status updates, unnuanced commentary, etc.) via social media, representing, therefore, a trans-generational phenomenonaptly referred to here as The Borg Generation (apologetically borrowed from the Star Trek antagonist comprised of a hive of assimilated drones)where citizens of all ages plug into a global collective of electronic voyeurism and narcissism that employs auto-paparazzo and self-adulationand whose major purpose, in essence, is to project to others an overly aggrandized and well-crafted façade, a bleached (yet revealing) narrative, of one's own ego-centric view of themselves (their "likes," their individuality, their social standing and self-professed importance in the world, etc.)by way of (the previously mentioned) status updates, wall posts,

 six-second looping "vines," ephemeral "snaps," filtered faux-Polaroid "insta" images, and one-hundred forty character "tweets," creating slangs of reduced vocabulary while eliminating complex thought, abolishing insightful reflection, and reducing articulate prose to the lowest common denominator, forever trapping the majority of partakers in a prison of postponed social, emotional, and cerebral development.